Volkswagen up! review (2012-2023)

 For such an inexpensive car, the up! is fabulous to drive around town.

-The suspension is really very good (and trust me, some small cars can empty your coffee cup over the lowest of speed bumps), plus it’s so nifty and quick.
+The suspension is really very good (and trust us, some small cars can empty your coffee cup over the lowest of speed bumps), plus it’s so nifty and quick when it needs to be.

 Practicality